Seth Low Playground/ Bealin Square

 Seth Low Playground

 After helping draft the charter that consolidated the five boroughs into New York City in 1898, Low ran for mayor of New York on the Citizens Union ticket.
 He lost to the Tammany Hall candidate, Robert Van Wyck.
 In 1901, a citizenry outraged by the scandals of the Tammany administration swept Low into office.
 As he did in Brooklyn, Low instituted reforms in the police department, public schools, and city finances.
-He also presided over the development of important construction projects: a subway line between Manhattan and Brooklyn, The Pennsylvania Station tunnel to Long Island, and the electrification of the New York Central Railroad.
+He also presided over the development of important construction projects: a subway line between Manhattan and Brooklyn, the Pennsylvania Station tunnel to Long Island, and the electrification of the New York Central Railroad.
 He addressed the problems of poverty and inadequate housing.
-He lost his bid for a second two-year term to the Tammany Hall candidate in 1903

 Low was named a trustee of Columbia College in 1880 and president of the school in 1890.
 He remained in that position until 1901, when he assumed the mayoralty of New York.
 He initiated Columbia’s transformation from a college into a major university, establishing a graduate education program and creating affiliations with other institutions including Barnard College, Teachers College, and the College of Physicians and Surgeons.
 Low Memorial Library, which Low funded, is named for his father.
 Low remained a Columbia trustee until 1914, giving up his position to protest the policy of denying Jews access to university facilities.
 Until his death in 1916, Low remained active in civic affairs.

 On December 8, 1924, the City of New York acquired this property by condemnation and built a playground on the site.
 The playground itself was not officially named, but was referred to as Seth Low Playground by local residents for many years.
 In 1987, Parks officially changed the name of both the playground and the adjacent square to Seth Low Playground.
-One year later, a new parkhouse was built in Seth Low Playground at a cost of $500,000.
-A $219,000 reconstruction of the playground, funded by Borough President Howard Golden, was completed in 1995, and Mayor Giuliani funded a $156,466 pavement and sitework project in 2000
+One year later, a new park house was built in Seth Low Playground.

 Directions to Seth Low Playground/ Bealin Square